Metal detecting is a fun, rewarding hobby. Why not start out right with one of the best metal detectors for beginners? Here are my recommendations.

 - “Prospecting” mode or preset – used for hunting gold

 Ground Balance Presets: Dirt/Soil contains varying degrees of different metals.
-You’ll hear the term “mineralization” in respect to this.
+You’ll hear the term “mineralization” with respect to this.
 Depending on how much mineralization, it can result in a false alert.
 Ground balancing your detector can reduce or eliminate that.

 - Examples: presets for ignoring iron up to a certain threshold, or “beach mode” that compensates for the salt water environment